Caution: This chart assumes that the issuer has either

 5. What happens if I do not sell all of my shares within three months after the Rule 144 legend has been removed?

 Unless the Rule 144 legend can be permanently removed because the issuer has never been a shell company and you paid for the shares more than one year ago, you will have a three-month window to sell the restricted shares.
-Any shares that are unsold after three months must be returned by your broker to the issuer’s stock transfer agent.
-The stock transfer agent will issue a new certificate to you representing the unsold shares (called a balance certificate) which will have a Rule 144 legend.
-If you seek to sell more restricted shares at a later date, you must repeat the process that you initially followed to sell the remaining shares (new representations letters, new opinion letter, etc.).
+Usually, any shares that are unsold after three months are not returned to the stock transfer agent by your broker or bank.
+However, no further resales of the shares in the public markets will be permitted until an updated opinion letter is provided to your broker or bank.

 6. What is the holding period before I can sell my shares?